-Second Examination for Degree of Associate of
+Second Examination for Degree of Associate of Arts.
 14. The Regulations for the Examination for the Degree of Associate of Arts, to be held in 1861 and 1862, have been published.
-The scheme of Examination for 1861 is identical with that of the preceding year, because time did not admit of intending Can-didates procuring from England other Text Books than those at present in use.
+The scheme of Examination for 1861 is identical with that of the preceding year, because time did not admit of intending Candidates procuring from England other Text Books than those at present in use.

+Council's Seal and Gold Medal.
 15. We commissioned Mr. Joseph S. Wyon to execute the Council's Seal and the Dies for the Gold Medal.
-The Seal has recently been received, and we are informed by Mr. Wyon, "that the Dies are now in a forward state, but had been considerably delayed, Mr. Wyon, "that the Dies are now in a torward state, but had been very owing to their requiring his own personal attention at a time when it had been very much occupied with many other important works of the same nature."
-We hope, much occupied with many other important works of the same nature."
+The Seal has recently been received, and we are informed by Mr. Wyon, "that the Dies are now in a forward state, but had been considerably delayed, owing to their requiring his own personal attention at a time when it had been very much occupied with many other important works of the same nature."
 We hope, therefore, soon to be in a position to hand the Medals to the successful Candidates of 1860.
 We are indebted to the Bishop of Tasmania for the design for the Seal, and also for that of the Medal.